Skip to content

 State LED Status Definition

-Charging off A suitable power source is connected and the device is fully charged
+Charging solid green A suitable power source is connected and the device is fully charged

 Charging solid yellow A suitable power source is connected and the device is charging

-Sleep mode off The device is in sleep mode (or the battery is depleted)
+Sleep mode off The device is in sleep mode (or the battery is depleted).
+A long press on the button, regardless of the current state, puts the product into sleep mode

 IDLE blinking green Pressing the button while the device is in sleep mode wakes it up.
 Then the device is in IDLE mode, ready to measure

-IDLE blinking red The device is in IDLE mode and battery is inferior to 20%
+IDLE solid red The device is in IDLE mode and battery is inferior to 20%

 Unplug the Capacimeter from any external power source by simply disconnecting the USB cable if it is connected.
 Then, use a small pin, such as a paperclip, to press the reset button through the tiny hole in the case.